Sullivan677/Brastlewark/README.md

 # Brastlewark

-## A list with details and search fetching a remote URL built with SwiftUI
+## A list with details and search built with SwiftUI

 The app features a List, a Detail View and a search feature.